sw8y/Reverse-DNS/README.md

 - ipaddress

 Note: Threading has not yet been implemented in this tool.
-Be aware that enumerating IP addresses on anything greater than a /16 subnet (i.e. the quantity of IP addresses is greater than the total IP addresses in a /16 subnet) will take a considerable amount of time to complete.
+Be aware that enumerating IP addresses on anything greater than a /16 subnet (i.e. the quantity of IP addresses in /"x" is greater than the total IP addresses in a /16 subnet) will take a considerable amount of time to complete.